Granada Studios Tour: Closure

 As the 1990s drew to a close, the theme park gradually fell into neglect and disrepair, and visitor numbers fell.
 Granada was going through a period of unprecedented change and many of the company's divisions were sold off in the wake of OnDigital's collapse.
 The tour complex was seen as a loss-making enterprise and plans were made to close it, unbeknownst to the public at large, who always saw the Coronation Street visit as the most important part of the whole complex.

 The formation of 3sixtymedia, a joint venture facilities company based primarily at Granada's Quay Street studios and co-owned by BBC Resources and Granada, spelled the final end for the Tours, as the company moved into the bonded warehouse on the site, and started using some of the other buildings (such as the Starlight Theatre) for additional studio and warehousing space.

 For a short while before its final, abrupt closure in December 1999, the complex was open only to pre-booked parties, such as corporate events, fan club visits, and Manchester Mardi Gras' "Treat on the Street", a themed night time event during the August Bank Holiday weekend.

-In 2000, one year after its closure, parts of the tour were demolished allowing Granada the opportunity to expand the set of Coronation Street.
+In the year 2000, one year after its closure, parts of the tour were demolished allowing Granada the opportunity to expand the set of Coronation Street.
 Work included a new viaduct (to allow filming on Rosamund Street without exposing the Quay Street Studios which run adjacent to the rear of the set), Roy's Rolls café, the renovation of the derelict Graffiti Club into a new medical centre, a new building yard, two shops joining the café and a few new houses.
 After the closure of the tour, the exterior set was seen more often in the soap.